lf-lang/rfcs/text/0002-rfc-process.md

 it imply anything about whether a developer has been assigned the task of implementing the feature.
-While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.
+While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: Authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

 Modifications to "active" RFCs can be done in follow-up pull requests.
 We